 Welcome to the Land of Tacos and Meat

-Currently, as COVID-19 cases increase in Travis County and Austin, the area is in the highest stage of its coronavirus risk-based guidelines.
-Austin Public Health urges unvaccinated and high-risk people to wear masks while indoors, which includes restaurants and bars (people are allowed to take their masks off while seated for eating and drinking purposes).
-The local health department also urges all eligible people to get vaccinated as soon as possible.
+COVID-19 cases and hospitalizations in Travis County and Austin have been low, and there are no longer any area-wide measures or recommendations.
 As with all businesses, be sure to call ahead to make sure each place is still open or if there are updates on current offerings and service models, as things do change.

 Where to Start on Eater Austin’s Best Maps